 Humberside Police - Total Crime

-Total recorded crime (excluding fraud) was 90,761.
-Compared to the previous 12 months this is an increase of 12% which is slightly above the national increase of 10%.
-Every police force but two in England and Wales has seen a rise in crime.
+Total recorded crime (excluding fraud) was 94,533.
+Compared to the previous 12 months this is an increase of 13% which is above the national increase of 8%.
+Every police force but four in England and Wales has seen a rise in crime.
 The ONS has previously stated that improvements made by police forces in recording crime are a factor in this year’s increases.

 Key increases and reductions in Humberside:

-Humberside’s 18% increase in the number of robberies is below the national increase of 22%.
+Humberside’s 17% increase in the number of robberies matched the national increase.

-Humberside has also recorded an 11% reduction in the number of Drug Offences over the last year (however, this reduction should not necessarily be interpreted as a positive, as it can indicate a reduction in targeted police action to identify the offences).
-Humberside now has the lowest rate of recorded drug offences per 1,000 population of all forces nationally.
+Humberside has also recorded a 4% reduction in the number of Drug offences over the last year and now has the lowest rate of recorded drug offences per 1,000 population of all forces nationally.